VB6Hobbyst7/MyExcelProjects/README.md

 Put the positive tweets into a tab called 'Positive'  throw away a few tweets if necessary to have a nice round number Put the negative tweets into a tab called 'Negative' and throw away a few tweets if necessary to have a nice round number Now Use the procedure you learned in class to separate all of the tweets into words, and then create a pivot table to show how many times each word appeared in all of the tweets.

+6: Linear Regression - Cricket Data: (CricketsRegression.xlsx)
+Find the slope and intercept of the cricket data.